Coordination

 ENR -> TCU

-Voiceless for aircraft landing at main airport (eg YMML in ML TCU), assigned a STAR, and standard assignable level.
+Voiceless for aircraft landing at main airport (eg YMML in ML TCU), assigned a STAR, and standard assignable level, unless overridden by local procedure.

 Heads-up coordinate all other aircraft by 20nm to boundary.